Hai-Learning/Jest_Testing_Framework/README.md

 1. Easy of maintenance for tests
 2. Easy diagnosis of failing tests

+#### Why not snapshot testing?

+- Jest includes "snapshot testing" as a way to "free" a component or other output in time -> when we re-run the test, if test fails if there are any changes
+- No TDD
+- Brittle (any change to component will break the test)
+- Difficult to diagnose: too easy to ignore failure and update the snapshot
+- No test intention: if there is a failure, we dont know if the code still meet spec?
+-

 ## Introduction to Jest, Enzyme and Test-Driven Development (TDD)

 ### TDD